polterguy/babelfish/README.md

 your app, even to languages you do not master.

-**Notice** - The system does _not_ translate existing entities when you create new _languages_, only as you create new translation entities.
+**Notice** - The system does _not_ translate existing entities when you create new _languages_, only as you create new _translation entities_.
 Hence, if you already have created translation entities, and then later add languages to your database, you will have to manually go through each translation entity and translate the entity explicitly.

 ## Dashboard